-- 1. The recorded parcel map shall be prepared by a licensed land surveyor, or a registered civil engineer, licensed to practice land surveying in California. - 2.
-All structures not shown on the tentative parcel map shall be removed prior to the parcel map being recorded. - 3.
-Prior to the recording of the parcel map, the new parcels shall be surveyed and fully monumented. - 4.
-Prior to issuance of a building permit for any new structure, an Encroachment Permit shall be obtained for driveway approaches at all points of ingress and egress on the project site and any other work done within the County right of way.
-Driveway Approaches shall be installed per Stanislaus County Public Works Standards and Specifications Plate 3-F5, Rural Driveway Approach. - 5.
-Lundy Road is classified as a 60-foot Local Rural Road, the required 1⁄2 width of Lundy Road is 30 feet north of the centerline of the roadway.
-The existing right-of-way is 20 feet north of the centerline.
-Either shown on the recorded parcel map or provided as a separate instrument prior to recording, the remaining 10 feet north of the centerline shall be dedicated as an Irrevocable Offer of Dedication (IOD).
-Stanislaus County Public Works reserves the right to accept the IOD in the future. - 6.
-McClintock Road is classified as a 60-foot Local Rural Road, the required 1⁄2 width of McClintock Road is 30 feet west of the centerline of the roadway.
+- 1. The recorded parcel map shall be prepared by a licensed land surveyor or a registered civil engineer licensed to practice land surveying in California. - All structures not shown on the parcel map shall be removed prior to the parcel map being recorded.
+All structures shown on the parcel map that are on lot lines shall be removed prior to the parcel map being recorded. - 3.
+Prior to the recording of the parcel map the new parcels shall be surveyed and fully monumented. - 4.
+The developer will be required to install or pay for the installation of any signs and/or markings, if warranted. - 5.
+Prior to the recording the parcel map or shown on the map, an irrevocable offer of dedication (IOD) is required.
+Stanislaus County Public Works reserves the right to accept the IOD in the future.
+In the event of acceptance of the IOD, the removal of any improvements or modifications within the ultimate right-of-way shall be the responsibility of the current property owner. - a.
+Pioneer Avenue is classified as a 60-foot Local Road.
+The required 1⁄2 width of Pioneer Avenue is 30 feet west of the centerline of the roadway.
 The existing right-of-way is 20 feet west of the centerline.
-Either shown on the recorded parcel map or provided as a separate instrument prior to recording, the remaining 10 feet west of the centerline shall be dedicated as an Irrevocable Offer of Dedication (IOD).
-Stanislaus County Public Works reserves the right to accept the IOD in the future. - 7.
-Azevedo Road is classified as a 60-foot Local Rural Road, the required 1⁄2 width of Azevedo Road is 30 feet south of the centerline of the roadway.
-The existing right-of-way is 20 feet south of the centerline.
-Either shown on the recorded parcel map or provided as a separate instrument prior to recording, the remaining 10 feet south of the centerline shall be dedicated as an Irrevocable Offer of Dedication (IOD).
-Stanislaus County Public Works reserves the right to accept the IOD in the future.
+The remaining 10 feet west of the centerline shall be dedicated as an IOD. - b.
+River Road is classified as an 80-foot Major Collector Arterial.
+The required 1⁄2 width of River Road is 40 feet north of the centerline of the roadway.
+The existing right-of-way is 25 feet north of the centerline.
+The remaining 15 feet north of the centerline shall be dedicated as an IOD.